SolracDev/comic-kata/README.md

 * TDD
 * Pair Programming
 * 1h time?
+* You can´t change the signature of the ComicReminder´s methods
 * After the time is over we will discuss the different approaches took.
 * We should have fun